OliverNJ/reading-notes/README.md

 ## Introduction

-My name is `Oliver Neitzel-Johnson` and this is what a growth mindset means to me and you can find me on [Github](https://github.com/OliverNJ).
+My name is `Oliver Neitzel-Johnson` and this is what a growth mindset means to me.
+You can find me on [Github](https://github.com/OliverNJ).

 ## What Is A Growth Mindset?